envi/envi.github.io/docs/index.md

     **Version**: v1

-# What's new
+# What's New
-Stay up-to-date with the latest API features, improvements, and articles.
+Stay up to date with the latest API features, improvements, and articles.

 [Subscribe to our newsletter](https://news.envi.net/Signup/dev-news){ .md-button .md-button--primary }